What I've Been Reading

 At the end of July I decided to lighten my dyed-dark-locks to something of an ombré golden blonde - with the intention of going gradually blonder.
 So quite rightly, this September favourites list should include my current blonde obsession.
 I pin shades I like to Pinterest boards.
 I enjoy seeing how my gradually lightening hair looks in different styles.
 And I’ve got on the purple shampoo bandwagon and been thoroughly impressed this time around.
 I’ve tried purple shampoo in the past but I never noticed much of a difference.
 What I’ve came to learn is that you need a highly pigmented shampoo for it to work to full effect.
 For those who don’t know, purple shampoo is used to tone down brassy shades in your hair.
 Usually it’s used by blondes or on highlighted hair, whereas others leave purple shampoo on for long periods when washing their hair, in order to achieve the on-trend grey hair look.

-purple shampoos are both cruelty-free*
+*The Lee Stafford and Fudge purple shampoos are both cruelty-free*

 So that's a brief look at some of my favourite things from September 2019.
-For daily updates and behind the scenes insight, don't forget to follow me on Instagram
+For daily updates and behind the scenes insight, don't forget to follow me on Instagram.